Best to worst Saw movies ranked, according to IMDb

 Synopsis: Two men, Dr. Lawrence Gordon (Elwes) and Adam Faulkner-Stanheight (Whannell), wake up chained in a grimy bathroom.
 They are each given a set of cryptic instructions by a sadistic serial killer known as Jigsaw (Bell).
 To survive, they must make gruesome choices that test their will to live.
 Saw X serves as a direct sequel to this film, which introduced the world to the iconic reverse bear trap.

-More about the film: The movie became one of the most profitable horror films since Scream (1996) with a box office collection of USD 103.9 million (INR 863 crore, approximately).
+More about the film: The movie became one of the most profitable horror films since Scream (1996) with a box office collection of USD 103.9 million.

 2 /9